CommandersAct/Android/TCSDK/README.md

 <li>Very low CPU and memory usage.</li>
 <li>Dynamic variable storage.
 If a value never changes, it's possible to set it only once.</li>
 <li>The state of the phone is easily accessed through the module (network connection type, name of the phone, geographical location.)</li>
+<li>Background mode, in the case you really need to send data while the application is in background.</li>
 </ul>
 <h2 id="dynamic-variables">Dynamic Variables</h2>
 <p>A dynamic variable is a combination of a name and a value.
 It is used to give the module data such as the name of the current screen or the product ID in a cart.</p>